sisiran-aws/lightsailworkshop/content/conclusion/_index.md

 ---
-title: "Conclusion"
+title: "Other Resources"
 weight: 75
 ---

-Thanks for taking the time to go through this workshop.
+Thanks for taking the time to go through these exercises.
 It would be very helpful if you could take the time to fill out this

 #### <a href="https://bit.ly/2C1hUyy" target="_blank">quick survey</a>